kckecheng/cheatsheets/code_utils.rst

 cscope and ctags
 ------------------

-Cscope is recommended for analyzing caller/callee relationships which is lacked in GNU Global.
+cscope is recommended for analyzing caller/callee relationships which is lacked in GNU Global.

 Notes: